 - John’s Wort (also known as Klamath Weed)

 - Sweet Pea (also known as Everlasting Pea)

 - Tobacco (also known as Tree Tobacco, Mustard Tree, Nicotiania)

 - Yarrow (also known as Milfoil)

-Our experts say that the best thing to do as far as prevention goes is to not have these plants at all.
+The best thing to do as far as prevention goes is to not have these plants at all.
 But sometimes, that’s just not possible—say, you bought a house from someone who had a yen for azaleas.
-In that case, you can put a barrier up or use a plant stand to prevent your pooch from getting to these plants, says Dr. Ochoa.
+In that case, you can put a barrier up or use a plant stand to prevent your pooch from getting to these plants.

-When adding greenery to your home, just be sure to get plants that are pet-friendly, like spider plants, violets, or orchids, suggest Dr. Hohenaus.
-Find more dog-friendly plants here.
+When adding greenery to your home, just be sure to get plants that are pet-safe, like spider plants, violets or orchids, suggests Dr. Hohenaus.